 If your end goal with composting is to produce a useable fertilizer for your plants, you should also carefully consider what you compost and the potential harm it can do to your plants.
 Items like coal or charcoal ash could contain substances harmful to plants, which could result in your vegetable garden dying by the time you get around to using your fertilizer.
 The same goes for leaves or twigs from black walnut trees—they contain the toxin juglone, which is known to harm many plants.
 Trimmings from plants that have been previously treated with pesticides should also be avoided.

 Homes that have pets or young children roaming around should also carefully consider what they compost, lest a curious dog or toddler finds their way into the compost pile.
 While most items in your compost bin won't cause harm, things like pet waste or spoiled meat can contain parasites or other bacteria that can be harmful.

 Items to Think Twice About Composting

-There are some items that, while they can technically be composted, are better tossed in the garbage due to the risk of disease or smell they encourage.
+There are some items that, while they can technically be composted, are better tossed in the garbage due to the risk of disease or the smell compost emits.
 If you live in an area that is especially prone to wildlife, you may want to steer clear of composting anything that is particularly delicious to bears, raccoons, and wolves, unless you have a very secure compost bin.
-These types of animals tend to be attracted to fragrant and sugary food, like baked goods and typical "junk" foods.
+These types of animals are attracted by certain food scraps, and bears in particular tend to be attracted to fragrant and sugary food, like baked goods and typical "junk" foods.